ekg/s2t/README.md

-# Speech-to-Text Tools for GNOME Shell
+# Speech-to-Text hotkey for Linux

 This repository contains two simple scripts that work together to provide an easy way to transcribe your speech to text using the OpenAI Whisper API.
-The scripts are designed to be bound to F9 and F10 in the GNOME Shell environment.
+The scripts are designed to be bound to F9 and F10 in a Linux desktop environment.

 ## Setup Instructions:
 1. Clone this repository to your desired location.